zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 }
 ```

+This is possible by using rules based on service scopes.

 The `serviceId` represents the service the revocation should be applied to (e.g. APPL IDs), while the timestamp represents the current date of revocation, in milliseconds.

-By calling this endpoint, the user rule will be stored in the Caching Service under the `invalidScopes` key.
+By calling this endpoint, the user rule will be stored in the cache by the Caching Service under the `invalidScopes` key.

-When invalidation is successful, the response to the request is an empty body.
+When invalidation is successful, the response to the request is an empty body with a 200 status code.
+When invalidation fails, the user receives a 401 status code.

 ## Retrieve all the tokens and rules